-Statistics & DWH Department of State Bank of Pakistan compiles and disseminates data through different publications.
-Keeping up the pace with the increased use of IT, the data is also placed on the State Bank's website (www.sbp.org.pk) for the easy access by the users.
-This publication is based on the revised reporting system effective from June 1982.
-It was based on quarterly reporting of the banks that was subsequently changed to biannual from December 1992.
-Collection of data from MFBs/DFIs started in 2018 on the same format.
+Statistics and DWH Department of State Bank of Pakistan compiles and disseminates data through different publications.
+Keeping up the pace with the increased use of IT, the data is also placed on the State Bank's website (www.sbp.org.pk) for easy access by the users.
+This publication is based on the revised reporting system effective from June 2019.
+Previously it was based on the reporting format introduced in June 1982 which was based on quarterly reporting of the banks but was subsequently changed to biannual from December 1992.
+Collection of data from MFBs/DFIs started in 2018.